cazanelena/agency-website/README.md

 ## Planning

-Before starting the project we were given the following User stories woth acceptance criteria.
+Before starting the project we were given the following User stories with acceptance criteria.

     - Navigation menu
     - ‘About us’ section
     - Contact form
     - A user cannot submit a form without filling out all of the mandatory fields (name, company name, email address)
     - Information from the form doesn’t get submitted until the user clicks a button

  We used Figma to create an initial wire frame and decided how we wanted to layout the site.